-Microsoft has introduced so called jumplists in Windows 7.
-These jumplists are part of the Windows 7 taskbar and appear when the user right-clicks an item in the taskbar.
-They usually display the most recent items that have been opened and can also contain shortcut links to program functions.
-One example of this would be a jumplist for an email program that contains links to tasks such as writing emails or checking for new mails.
+Microsoft has introduced the jumplists feature in Windows 7.
+These jumplists are part of the Windows 7 taskbar and appear when the user right-clicks on an item in the taskbar.

 There is no option to delete all items or to exclude items from being displayed in the jumplist.

-What most Windows 7 users do not know is that Microsoft is storing the recent items list in a super-hidden directory that cannot be accessed directly in Windows Explorer.
+What most Windows 7 users do not know is that Microsoft stores the recent items list in a super-hidden directory that cannot be accessed directly in Windows Explorer.
 One of the options to access that directory is to copy and paste the following path into the Windows Explorer address bar.

 %APPDATA%\Microsoft\Windows\Recent\AutomaticDestinations

-This will display a list of encoded file.
+This will display a list of encoded files.
 Each file contains the information of a specific jumplist.
-It is however not easy to link those files to a jumplist.
+It is however not that easy to link those files to a jumplist.
 The only viable way to do that is to open the items in that folder in a text editor and search for recent items that are in the jumplist currently.

 An easier way is to delete all files in the directory which will remove all recent items in every jumplist.
 This process can be automated with the command